marekbiskup/kubernetes/cluster/addons/README.md

 1. Removing the objects from the API server whose manifest was removed.
-  1. This is done for add-ons in the system that do not have a manifest file with the same basename
+  1. This is done for add-ons in the system that do not have a manifest file with the same name.
 1. Creating objects from new manifests
-  1. This is done for manifests that do not correspond to existing API objects with the same basename
+  1. This is done for manifests that do not correspond to existing API objects with the same name
-1. Updating objects whose basename is the samem but whose versions changed.
+1. Updating objects whose name is the same, but the data of the object changed
-  1. The update is currently performed by removing the old object and creating the new one.
-In the future, rolling update of replication controllers will be implemented to keep the add-on services up and running during update of add-on pods.
-  1. Note that this cannot happen for Services as their version is always empty.
+  1. This update is currently not implemented.

 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/cluster/addons/README.md?pixel)]()